 - Displays QR code on the screen to facilitate sharing/reproduction of the exact simulations

-CTF Tutorial: These features are also demonstrated in this CTF Tutorial
+These features are also demonstrated in the CTF Tutorial below:

 <iframe src="https://ctfsimulation.streamlit.app/?embedded=true" style='width: 1000px; height: 900px; overflow: visible; margin: 0px; resize: both; border-style:none;'></iframe>